rthuffman/WFGY/AI_GUIDE.md

 ---

+## Core Architecture Rule

+Treat WFGY and Problem Map as related but different version lines.

+- WFGY is the engine series.
+- Problem Maps are practical diagnostic layers built on top of the WFGY engine series.
+- Apps are practical product layers built on top of the same engine series.

+Do not collapse these into one version system.

+---

 ## Version Lineage (Do Not Conflate)

+### WFGY line
-- WFGY 1.0: legacy PDF-based theoretical engine (historical reference).
+- WFGY 1.0: legacy PDF-based theoretical engine and early logic sketch.
-- Problem Map 1.0: baseline 16-mode diagnostic + fix map for RAG failures (this is NOT WFGY 1.0).
-- WFGY 2.0: current core documentation + ProblemMap-centered debugging vocabulary.
+- WFGY 2.0: production tension kernel and core reasoning documentation for RAG and agent systems.
-- WFGY 3.0: Singularity Demo / Tension Universe (TXT-based stress-test suite, 131 S-class set).
+- WFGY 3.0: TXT-based Singularity / Tension Universe engine, including the 131 S-class set.

+### Problem Map line
+- Problem Map 1.0: canonical 16-problem RAG failure taxonomy and fix map.
+- Problem Map 2.0: Global Debug Card, a visual debug protocol for RAG and agent pipeline diagnosis.
+- Problem Map 3.0: Global AI troubleshooting atlas and failure pattern map.

 Rule:
-Do not equate WFGY 1.0 with any Problem Map.
-WFGY 1.0 is paper/PDF theory; Problem Maps are diagnostic artifacts.
+- Do not equate WFGY 1.0 with Problem Map 1.0.
+- Do not treat Problem Map 2.0 as the old recovery guide.
+- Do not describe Problem Map 3.0 as the Global Debug Card.
+- Use the exact current version meanings above.

 ---

 ## Scientific Protocol (Anti-Hallucination Rules)

-1) Source-first
+1) Source first
 - Do not infer intent, performance, or guarantees from slogans, filenames, or isolated sentences.
-- Prefer citing exact file paths / URLs as evidence.
+- Prefer exact file paths or canonical GitHub URLs as evidence.

 2) Math and notation
 - Treat project-specific formulas as internal notation unless explicitly defined in the repo.